What is a “Lazy Tax”?

 There are some insurers with health and well-being schemes that offer premium discounts for being active and for having health checks e.g. AIA Vitality and Zurich Livewell.
 However you need to be aware that if you do not accumulate enough points under these schemes your premium discount can be decreased.

-There are some discount offers which do not reduce over time.
-For example, the TAL Health Sense discount and the NEOS Preferred Lives discount will apply for the life of your policy.
-However, these discounts depend on you meeting certain criteria when you apply, including BMI (Body Mass Index), and because of this they are not included in the online quotes shown by Compare Quotes.
+A number of companies offer discounts which do not reduce over time – TAL Health Sense discount, NEOS Preferred Lives discount, Encompass Healthy Life discount, Integrity Life+, MetLife BMI discount and MLC Vivo discount.
+These discounts will apply for the duration of your policy.
+However, to receive these discounts you generally need to meet certain criteria when you apply, including a BMI (Body Mass Index) in a healthy range, and because of this they are not included in the online quotes shown by Compare Quotes.
 However, if you are eligible, the discount will be applied during the application process.

 It is therefore important to be informed about what premium discounts are inbuilt in the policy you are purchasing and also any other discounts you may potentially qualify for.

 If your insurance premium has become progressively more expensive it may be difficult to know if this is due to age, indexation or a “Lazy tax”.
 The best way to find out is to compare your policy to what is currently available using Compare Quotes.

 Insurance Watch can help you compare the cost of your existing Life and TPD, Trauma and Income Protection policies.
 When you receive your renewal each year you can use Compare Quotes to see the quotes from the range of insurers we compare to see if a better deal is available.
 We provide a detailed listing of benefits and definitions so that you can compare benefits as well as premiums.